KatTheGit/sylvan-row/assets/README.md

   - Place down a wall, using some secondary charge
 - Movement
   - Dash far away, placing down a bear trap.
 The ability is on a relatively long cooldown.
-  - The bear trap arms after one second, and harms anyone touching it.
-It lasts until Hernani regains his dash cooldown.
+  - The bear trap arms after half a second, and harms anyone touching it.
+It lasts until Hernani regains his dash cooldown, or until someone steps on it.
 - Passive
   - Has an easier time destroying walls.
   - Slowest movement speed.